-Like our previous post on Half Wave and Full Wave Voltage Doubler Circuit this post is about a full-wave voltage quadrupler power supply circuit.
+Like our previous post on Half Wave and Full Wave Voltage Doubler Circuit this article explains a full-wave voltage quadrupler power supply circuit; the circuit converts a low AC voltage into a high DC voltage.
+For example, it converts 9 V AC into approximately 50 V DC.

-This 9V AC to 50V DC Voltage Quadrupler Circuit uses a transformer, diodes and capacitors.
+Therefore, the circuit multiplies the input voltage by nearly four times, making it a voltage quadrupler; this 9V AC to 50V DC Voltage Quadrupler Circuit uses a transformer, diodes, and capacitors.

-The circuit is simple, with low cost and also it is useful where high voltage and low current is required, for example, it is used in small high voltage projects, testing circuits and bias supply sections.
+The circuit offers a simple, low-cost design and works well in applications that require high voltage and low current, also we can use it in small high voltage projects, testing circuits and bias supply sections.

 Below we will explain about the circuit working, formulas with calculation and construction steps in simple way.